andrewt3000/MachineLearning/README.md

 Machine Learning is a sub-field of artificial intelligence that uses data to train predictive models.

 #### 3 Types of machine learning
-1. Supervised learning - learns using labeled training data.
-Training data has features and labels.
+1. Supervised learning - Minimize an error function using labeled training data.
-2. Unsupervised learning - learns using unlabled training data.
-Training data has features but no labels.
-Algorithm finds structure.
-Clustering is an example of unsupervised learning.
+2. Unsupervised learning - Find patterns using unlabled training data.
+Examples include Principal component analysis and clustering.
-3. Reinforcement learning - an agent interacts with an environment and learns to take action by maximizing a cumulative reward.
+3. Reinforcement learning - Maximize a reward.
+An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
 [David Silver RL course](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)

 #### 2 Types of machine learning problems
 1. regression - predicting a continuous value attribute (Example: house prices)